nurulfana/Eventastic/README.md

 9. Admin have the power to control this app through websites (source code at **[Eventastic Admin](https://github.com/luqmaneo/API-Eventastic/tree/main/EventasticAdmin)** )

 # Platform
-- Developed using Java.
+- Mobile app developed using Java.
--
+- Admin websites developed using HTML, CSS, PHP, and Bootstrap.
+- Database used for this development is MYSQL.

 # Collaborator
 - **[NURUL FARHANAH BINTI SALLEHUDDIN](https://github.com/nurulfana)**